babant/wittr/README.md

 # Wittr

-This is a silly little demo app for an offline-first course.
+This is my fork of a silly little demo app for an offline-first course @udacity

 # Installing